jimbrake/lem1_9min/README.md

 # lem1_9min
 Logic Emulation Machine
-Four new variants of LEM1_9 are now implemented:
+Four new variants of LEM1_9 are now implemented.
+There is also the untested design LEM16_18 which combines a 16-bit accumulator
+ISA with bit field access to memory.

 LEM1_9
 Call/Return/Conditional branches implemented along with a return address stack.